EvgheniiC/bankCard/README.md

 - adding available money to one of the accounts (no more than the user has);
 - transfer from one account to another (not exceeding the limit on the card);

-Technologies that were used - Spring boot, Hibernate, h2, для интерфейса или Thymleaf или JS.
+Technologies that were used - Spring boot, Hibernate, h2, Thymleaf .